Zulpha, which others call Jalpha and Giolpha, is distant from Ispahan toward the South half an hours walk, the River Senderou running almost at

 Khaju Bridge - central pavilion

-Persian and European chronicles describe festivities held at the bridge, which was decorated with lights and flowers and served for viewing fireworks, boat races and parades, in particular during Nowruz celebrations.
+Persian and European chronicles describe festivities held at the bridge, which was decorated with lights and flowers.
+People gathered at the bridge to watch fireworks, boat races and parades, in particular during Nowruz celebrations.
 The Islamic calendar is tied to lunar phases and its New Year is not associated with the beginning of a season.
 Nowruz is the solar New Year celebration and is linked with the spring equinox.
 Persian rulers strictly adhering to Islamic precepts have tried to suppress it, but with no success.
 It was already a major festivity in the VIth century BC as the reliefs of Persepolis indicate.

 Victoria and Albert Museum in London: Armenian church vestment probably from Julfa ca 1650

+In Isfahan itself there are no missionaries among the Mahommedans, but some are to be found at Julfa, a suburb of Isfahan, on the south bank of the Zindah-rud.
+Julfa was in former days a prosperous Armenian settlement of some 30,000 inhabitants, but is now mostly in ruins since the great migration of Armenians to India.
+There is an Armenian Archbishop at Julfa.
+He has no real power, but is much revered by the Armenians themselves.
+He provides priests for the Armenians of India.
+A handsome cathedral, with elaborate ornamentations and allegorical pictures, is one of the principal structures in Julfa.
 One cannot help admiring the Armenians of Julfa for retaining their conservative customs so long.
 Within the last few years, however, rapid strides have been made towards the abandonment of the ancient dress and tongue.
 At Julfa the Armenians have to a great extent retained their native language, which they invariably speak among themselves, although many of the men are equally fluent in Persian.
-Savage Landor

 Armenian Museum: (left-above) 1667 stone water vessel similar to those found in mosques; (right-above) relief with the typical Armenian cross (another Armenian cross can be seen in the image used as background for this page);